1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Exam

-He reviews your health history, any previous gallbladder or bile duct issues, risk factors, and current symptoms such as pain, jaundice, or itching.
+He examines your health history, the history of the prior problems of the gallbladder or the bile duct, risk factors, and your current symptoms which can be pain, jaundice or itch.

 Blood Tests